gatsbyjs/gatsby/docs/blog/2019-03-18-releasing-new-schema-customization/index.md

 ## The Type Builder API

-While `createTypes` accepts `graphql-js` types along with a [Schema Definition Language (SDL)](https://www.prisma.io/blog/graphql-sdl-schema-definition-language-6755bcb9ce51) string, we've also added an option to use `graphql-js` types so that users could create types with resolvers.
+While `createTypes` accepts GraphQL types as a [Schema Definition Language (SDL)](https://graphql.org/learn/schema/) string, we've also added an option to use `graphql-js` types so that users could create types with resolvers.
 However, `graphql-js` is somewhat verbose and it can be hard to refer to types that don't yet exist or don't exist in a current scope.
 Therefore, we decided to add another programmatic API that combines brevity of SDL with flexibility of `graphql-js`.

 We refer to this API as the _Type Builder API_.
 It is available in the `schema` field of the arguments object passed to [Gatsby Node APIs](/docs/node-apis/).